ART&CULTURE / 2020.10.30

 ――What kind of LINE interaction did you get close to completion?

-Sennai: When graphic design is made on the head, there are words and concepts, and it sublimates visually, but in the case of Kosugi-kun, that is not cut off.
-Since the head and fingertips are directly connected to Mac, I feel that graphic design exists in parallel, such as "Japanese, English, Spanish, Chinese, and Kosugi visuals".
-Isn't LINE stamps clearly replaced by words?
+Sennai: When I make graphic design in my head, there are words, there are concepts, and it sublimates into visuals, but in the case of Kosugi-kun, that is not cut out.
+Since the head, fingertips and Mac are directly connected, I feel that graphic design exists in parallel, such as "Japanese, English, Spanish, Chinese, and Kosugi visuals".
+Can't LINE stamp be clearly replaced by words?
 I think it's like a stamp.
-I feel like that, so it's not very suitable to explain the work in words in such a place (laughs).
+It's like that, so it's not very suitable to explain the work in words in such a place (laughs).

-Kosugi: Mr. Yanai says so (laughs), but until now, I think it was easier to design after defining it in words.
-However, with regard to this project, considering the sense of the times of the COVID-19 pandemic and the work with Mr. Yanai, in my case, it was better to talk visually.
-Rather than taking it to the completed form and seeing it, I would send a graphic design as a conversation, and look at it and return what words would be returned.
-It may be angry, but Mr. Yanai organizes it in a crever manner, so even if you are worried, it seems like "Let's send it once!"
-I felt that if I sent it, Mr. Yanai would be verbalized.
+Kosugi: Mr. Yanai says so (laughs), but until now, I think it was smoother to design after specifying it in words.
+However, with regard to this project, considering the era of the COVID-19 pandemic and the work with Mr. Yanai, in my case, it was better for me to talk visually.
+Rather than bringing it to the completed form and having them see it, they send graphic design as a conversation, and what words will they return when they look at it.
+It may be angry, but Mr. Yanai will arrange it in a crever, so when you are worried, it looks like "Let's send it once!" (laughs).
+There was a feeling that if you send it, Mr. Yanai would be verbalized.

-Sennai: It's quite difficult.
-If you receive a visual from Kosugi on LINE, you will see it.
-But it's a shack that I had imposed on me to read and send sharp instructions within a few minutes.
-Even if this returns the ball after an hour, Kosugi-kun is sending a picture instead of words, so it doesn't become a rally.
-I think Parco interacted in a very short time so that he thought, "Let's spend more time thinking."
+Sennai: It's really hard.
+You will see when the visual arrives on LINE from Kosugi-kun.
+But it's a shackle that I've been reading and sending sharp instructions within a few minutes from there.
+Even if I return the ball after an hour, Kosugi sends me a picture instead of words, so it doesn't become a rally.
+I think Parco exchanged in a very short time so that he thought, "Let's think more time."
 However, I think there is absolutely something that comes from that speed.

-Kosugi: It wasn't in such a way that all the instructions were conveyed in detail, so I was trying to understand Mr. Yanai's emotions based on the gaps born during the conversation and when I recall, the time axis.
+Kosugi: It was not such that all instructions were transmitted in detail, so I was trying to understand Yanai's feelings based on the gap between the conversation and the time axis when I recall it.

-Sennai: Thankfully, Kosugi-kun will continue to return to these words at all times.
-There are some interesting expressions that come out of it by shifting a little, but Kosugi-kun never shifts and does not escape.
-I think it's a rare thing.
+Sennai: Thankfully, Kosugi-kun will continue to return to these words at any time.
+There are some interesting expressions that are born from it by shifting a little, but Kosugi-kun never shifts and does not escape.
+I think it’s already rare.